 Lisa & Paige

 In any long-running event like this, there are changes and things happen.
-We have lost two of our great members, Geoff Boyd and Charlene Young in the last few years.
+We have lost three of our great members, Geoff Boyd, Charlene Young and most recently, Marianne Kalem in the last few years.
 We miss them dearly.

 We also have a great group of supporting folks on the committee who step up every year help set up the banners for judging at a local place and help set up for the auction in October of each year,

 A Note About a Few of Our Committee Members

 In 2011, the Placerville Art on Parade Committee lost a valuable member of our event committee, Geoff Boyd.
 Geoff was a kind and talented local artist who volunteered his time to support this special community art project in Placerville until he passed away in 2011.
 Geoff loved this project and was an enthusiastic member of our team.
 In his honor, an anonymous donor has funded the Geoff Boyd Memorial Artist Award since 2011.
 Each year, our donor secretly selects a winning banner artist to receive the Geoff Boyd Memorial Artist Award.
 That winning artist is announced during a special presentation near the Silent Auction table during the banner auction and is awarded $250 in memory of our friend, Geoff Boyd.
 His love of art and the Banners on Parade project live on through this memorial award, thanks to our anonymous donor.